We've made it our mission to create a new quality standard for what is edible. Let me introduce GRIM to you!

 The guiding principle behind everything we do is to reduce the negative environmental impact of our food systems.
 Full stop ✋

 At GRIM, we love and welcome all shapes, sizes and colours 🌈

 We think that everyone is entitled to know what they eat and where their food comes from.

 It’s a serious mission we are on - but while we do it, might as well have a bit of fun.
 Because look at those weird apples, failed oranges and disfigured cucumbers - how liberating!

 About 1/6 of all veggies and fruit grown worldwide are lost on farms, where in some cases every second piece is tossed due to cosmetic flaws.
 EVERY SECOND.

 In Denmark alone, that amounts to about 160.000 tons a year.
 It’s a pain to the farmers, and of course, Mother Earth.
 Globally about 21% of the world’s freshwater use and 28% of arable land goes to grow food we don’t eat.
 At the same time we are worried that we don’t have enough food for the growing population.

 So really, eating GRIM fruits and veggies just makes complete sense.

 We, the people, do have the power to stop tragic waste of resources if we regard it as socially unacceptable to waste food — Tristram Stuart, food waste activist from UK

-It all started out as a university project, when two food waste opponents & good friends went out to explore how wasteful behaviour is rooted within our society.
+It all started out as a university project, when two food waste opponents and good friends Petra and Carolin went out to explore how wasteful behaviour is rooted within our society.